IHRA definition of antisemitism: Kenneth Stern

 Between 2003 and 2004, as the American Jewish Committee's antisemitism expert, Kenneth S. Stern coordinated the drafting of the original working definition and its examples.
+Stern has condemned the use of the IHRA definition to attack the freedom of expression and academic freedom, particularly with regard to the restriction of speech regarding Palestine, and has spoken against its adoption as official policy.

 In 2015, he re-affirmed his belief in its efficacy: "No definition of something as complex as antisemitism can be perfect, but this one, ten years after its creation, remains a very good one."
-As well as for its original purpose "as a tool for data collectors" in Europe, Stern also encouraged the United States' first Special Envoy for Monitoring and Combating anti-Semitism to "promote the definition as an important tool", and said that he used it effectively as the framework for a report on global antisemitism.
+As well as for its original purpose "as a tool for data collectors" in Europe, Stern also encouraged the United States' first Special Envoy for Monitoring and Combating Antisemitism to "promote the definition as an important tool", and said that he used it effectively as the framework for a report on global antisemitism.

 Stern has opposed efforts to require universities to adopt the working definition in their policies, whether voluntarily or by legal instrument, saying: "It was never intended to be a campus hate speech code."
 He says the working definition has been abused in Title VI cases in an attempt to "restrict academic freedom and punish political speech."
 He has also written to members of the US Congress to warn that giving the definition legal status would be "unconstitutional and unwise".
 He has further questioned whether definitions created by minority groups should be legislatively enshrined, giving as one of several examples: Imagine a definition designed for Palestinians.
 If 'Denying the Jewish people their right to self-determination, and denying Israel the right to exist' is antisemitism, then shouldn't 'Denying the Palestinian people their right to self-determination, and denying Palestine the right to exist' be anti-Palestinianism?
 Would they then ask administrators to police and possibly punish campus events by pro-Israel groups who oppose the two state solution, or claim the Palestinian people are a myth?